ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/Current-PKIX.md

-For the first operation, securing the communication during DNS resolution could be provided by DNS Security (DNSSEC) \cite{rfc4398} described in subsection \ref{Using DNS infrastructure and its security extensions as PKI}.
+.
 For the second operation, the Transport Layer Security (TLS) protocol comes to the rescue, allowing the client and the server to authenticate each other and negotiate an encryption algorithm and cryptographic keys before the data is exchanged.
 TLS ensures that data cannot be tampered with during transit since the data is encrypted.
 Details of the second operation is explained in subsection \ref{Public-Key Infrastructure X.509}

 \subsection{Public-Key Infrastructure X.509 (PKIX)}
 \label{Public-Key Infrastructure X.509}